 I’ve got an offer!
 What should I expect when the crew shows up?

 Some directors prefer to work in total privacy.
 Others may be all right with letting you stick around to watch.
 You can work out whether or not you’ll be present during the booking stage.
 This is also a good time to discuss what you and your household members should expect when the film crew shows up.

-If an accident does happen, however, you can expect a reputable production company to compensate you for damage.
+If an accident does happen, you can expect a reputable production company to compensate you for the damage.
 And you can always count on Peerspace’s $1,000,000 insurance policy to have your back, too.
-This is just the start of your family home’s amazing acting career.
-Good thing it’s got you as an agent!
+Learn more about our special Peace of Mind policy so you know your home is always in good hands.